mastrup/ourHtagEditor/readme.md

 Install via [NuGet](https://www.nuget.org/packages/Our.Umbraco.HtagEditor) or the [Umbraco Package Installer](https://our.umbraco.com/packages/backoffice-extensions/h-tag-grid-editor/).

 ### Changelog
+**v1.1.1**
+- Added extension methods and a value converter for models builder.
+.GetHtml() gets the selected h-tag formatted as HTML and .GetHtml("cssClass") lets you add a css class to the generated HTML.
+The minimum required Umbraco version is 8.1.0.

 **v1.0.5**
 - Added support for usage outside the grid, as a standard property editor (Thanks to Tom Pipe)